Here’s the tale of how I actually traveled on my sister’s passport and got away with it lol

 I respond with, “Yes…?”

-Hands me my stamped passport and says, “have a nice flight back home”.
+Hands me my sister’s passport, stamped, and says, “have a nice flight back home”.

 WHAT?
 Just like that?
 No orange suit, no “You’re lying, this isn’t your passport, this isn’t even your face”?
 I walked out of the immigration office scut free, to the joy and confusion of everyone else.
 The rest of the plane ride back home was fairly uneventful.
 But I got home to hugs and kisses and more nafals.
 My dad reckons I was let go because of my travel history – it so happens that my sister and I took a trip to Dubai a few months back.
 Also, with such a breach of security, the whole immigration team tends to get sacked which is roughly 15-20 people and well, the Arabs possibly saved their skins in the process.